 Add these apps to your workspace and discover more in the Marketing category of the Slack App Directory.

 Tip: Set up weekly reminders (/remind) for yourself, a user group (@marketing-team, for example) or an entire channel to remind team members to post status updates on campaign progress and keep records up to date.

 3. Maintain momentum, get quick approvals and keep customers happy

-Let’s bring these tips together with some examples of workflows that help you more easily connect with internal experts, contributors and stakeholders.
+Let’s bring these tips together with some examples of workflows that help you to more easily connect with internal experts, contributors and stakeholders.

-Maintain momentum with fast feedback and approvals.
+Maintain momentum with fast feedback and approvals

 No need to call a meeting: invite team members from across organisations into project channels to keep the production process going.
 Save even more time by using emoji to respond quickly while keeping chatter to a minimum and channels tidy.

 Tip: Need to discuss a design in more detail?
 Launch a Slack call and use screen sharing or add your favourite video conferencing app to Slack to work on tweaks and improvements together.